 For its architectural value alone, the home is its own attraction and another cool draw of the event.

 Long Creek Paw Paw Festival is also great for kids and families.
-There’s a sandbox, wooden forts and monkey bars hanging beneath the trees, face painting, and folksy music echoing through the canopy throughout the event.
+There’s a sandbox, wooden fort, and monkey bars hanging beneath the canopy, a giant swing hanging from an enormous mother tree, face painting, and folksy music echoing through the forest throughout the event.

 They also offer gentle yoga and children’s paw paw-themed storytime, as part of a larger schedule of events.
 There’s even an adorable “Paw Paw Possum” mascot that’s vaguely reminiscent of an avocado, which somehow makes the homespun celebration feel even more endearing.